JungWhoNam/ImmersiveOSPRay/OSPRayStudio/OSPRayStudio.md

   }
 }
 ```

-The manager also figure out current gestures.
+The manager class also figures out current gestures.
 When a message is received from the server, ```updateState(std::string message)``` is called to process the message.
-In our current implementation, we compute a leaning direction and the current gesture mode.
+We compute a leaning direction and the current gesture mode in our current implementation.

 # Bug Fixes
 This alpha version fixes few bugs.
 See the list in https://github.com/jungwhonam-tacc/ospray_studio/issues.